 What is the difference between CBDfx and other Vape Additives on the market?

-CBDfx uses only the highest quality ingredients and pharmaceutical standards for production.
-CBDfx uses a specially formulated VG/PG mixture for optimal blending with majority of eliquids available on the market.
-CBD Drip uses PEG 400 which does not blend as well and separates quickly.
+There are a few.
+CBDfx uses high-quality ingredients and adheres to the highest pharmaceutical standards for production in its products.
+CBDfx uses a VG/PG mixture for optimal mixing with a majority of e-liquids that are available on the market today.
+However, the CBD Drip uses PEG 400.
+This drip does not blend as well and ends up separating quickly.

-CBDfx has renowned pharmacists on their board of advisors to insure only the best most effective products are developed and produced.
+CBDfx employs some of the best pharmacists in the world on their board of advisors to make sure that only the best and most useful products are developed and produced for customers.

-CBDfx keeps product safety as it’s #1 concern and our bottles use Certified Child Resistant(CRC) caps, which many states and countries require for all vape products.
-CBD Drip does not.
+CBDfx’s primary focus is safety, and our bottles use Certified Child Resistant(CRC) caps, which many states and countries require for all vape products.
+CBD Drip does not use these bottles.

 Why is CBDfx sometimes more expensive than other CBD liquids?

 The short answer is in the quality.
 The cost of materials, formulation, testing, production, and oversight in a pharmaceutical facility and to that quality level is often costlier.
 We stand behind our products and to ensure that we only use the best possible methods of production.

 Why don’t you source your Hemp from within Colorado, California, or Oregon?

 Since we sell our products both nationwide and worldwide, we have to follow both the federal and state laws.
 With regards to hemp cultivation, the state and federal laws are in contradiction.
 To avoid breaking any rules, we only source our hemp from countries from which we know for certain it is legal to do so.
 This ensures that we are following all laws and can provide our customers with a high-quality product all around the world.

 With that said, we are currently working with authorities to move our growth into the United States.